 Clean BC Go Electric Fleets Program

-CleanBC offers assistance to eligible public and private organizations looking to transition their fleets to ZEVs.
+CleanBC offers assistance to eligible public and private organizations that are Fortis BC customers and that are looking to transition their fleets to ZEVs.
 The Go Electric Fleets Program offers support in the following areas:

 Note that the maximum reimbursement is higher across all the above categories for B.C. public sector organizations and Indigenous communities and businesses.